 My horror story with InMotion Hosting

 Excuse me but this story has to be told.

 When you try to google the best web hosting service providers out there, well, you’ll drown in hundreds of thousands of results.
 It’s insane to dig into each website, each review, each good and bad comment, and come up with a shortlist of good web hosting providers.

 For some reason, I turned a blind eye to the bad reviews about InMotion Hosting and found myself deceived by its marketing copy.
 The short story is, the moment I swiped my credit card and paid for a bunch of things they made me pay for, their customer support agents—who were all kind and friendly, pre-sale—suddenly started acting unfriendly and distant, even unapologetic.
 Everything was downhill from there.

-I decided to cancel everything after just 3 months.
+I decided to cancel everything after just 3 months (refund period over).
 I had an intense twitter rant about it by the way if you like to see.
 (Or not.
 It’s not pretty.)
 As a disclaimer, as much as I want to keep these “rants” to myself, I would like to keep the atmosphere of learning around here and hope that everyone reading this will learn something from my mistake.